PocketCoffea/PocketCoffea/docs/installation.md

 Once inside the environment no installation is needed.
 The PocketCoffea scripts are globally available and the user's analysis can be run directly.

+If a specific image is needed for a computing environment, more flavours of the docker/singularity image can be built.
+Please get in touch!

 ### Using Singularity for local development